richafnu/Viva/Viva/glint/setup/update-glint-reporting-data.md

 ## Attributes that don't require retroactive updates

 Some attributes in Glint always reference the most current information and don't require retroactive updates.
-These include:
+These attributes include:

 - First Name
 - Last Name